stack4ops/cibuild/README.md

 ```

 The `build-nix` cibuilder variant ships a single-user Nix installation with flakes enabled.
 Sandbox mode is auto-detected at runtime.
 No `--privileged` flag required.

+For the nix client, SBOM and CVE reports are generated by the nix build itself (via `bombon` and `vulnxscan`) and passed directly as OCI referrers.
+The trivy-based SBOM/vuln generation in the build run is skipped for `build_client=nix`.

 ### Single job vs. split jobs